jugechengzi/Rationalization-DR/Readme.md

 # DR: Decoupled Rationalization
-This repo contains Pytorch implementation of [Decoupled Rationalization with Asymmetric Learning Rates: A Flexible Lipshitz Restraint (KDD 2023)](https://arxiv.org/abs/2305.13599) .
+This repo contains Pytorch implementation of [Decoupled Rationalization with Asymmetric Learning Rates: A Flexible Lipschitz Restraint (KDD 2023)](https://arxiv.org/abs/2305.13599) .

 We would be grateful if you would star this repo before cloning it.